Written on August 30, 2002.

 (Humanitarian song inspired by Liru, liru, crocodilu II)

-Download the best applications from the software site: SKIPS, ROULETTE, SPINS, Skip System.
+The best software applications from the software site: SKIPS, ROULETTE, SPINS, Skip System.

 Resources in Lotto, Lottery: Theory, Mathematics, Software